alphanet-systems/fs-biz-stream/TROUBLESHOOTING.md

 # Troubleshooting Common Development Issues

-This document outlines solutions to common errors that may occur during the initial setup and development of this project, particularly related to Prisma and the development environment.
+This document outlines solutions to common errors that may occur during the initial setup and development of this project, particularly related to Prisma and NextAuth.js.

 ## 1. Prisma Error: "The table main.User does not exist"